1. Jainism was founded by__________.

 Explanation: Built by Chamundaraya of the Ganga dynasty.

-66. The main features of Jain art include:
+66. The main features of Jain art include__________.

 A) Stupas